Jacksonville Skyway: Construction and opening

-Use
+Fares and ridership

-Ridership on the Skyway has been far below initial projections; while JTA originally anticipated 100,000 riders monthly, it averaged less than a third of that by 2009.
+Ridership on the Skyway has been significantly below initial projections; while JTA originally anticipated 100,000 riders monthly, it averaged less than a third of that by 2009.
 The primary reasons are the decline of the downtown workforce and lack of connections to other neighborhoods and modes of transit.
 The system became a major point of contention in Jacksonville, with critics considering it a "ride to nowhere" and a waste of resources.
 In 2010, after underperforming for over twenty years, The Florida Times-Union called it "a Jacksonville joke for a generation".
 However, others argued that expansion of the system and downtown revitalization could make it a success.

+The Skyway's fare was originally 35¢; it was raised to 50¢ on October 1, 2007.

 In February 2012, the Skyway was temporarily made free to ride until a new payment system was installed.
 Ridership jumped 61%—to 481,000 annually.
 Ridership in 2013 averaged nearly 4,000 on weekdays (the system is closed on weekends except for special events) and JTA renewed the fare-free policy through the end of 2016.
 As of August 2025, it continues to be free to ride.
 In light of this momentum, JTA Director Nat Ford has announced the agency will apply for grants to expand the system with a new station in the fast-growing Brooklyn neighborhood.